CyberSecurity010110/DragonOllamaServe/README.md

-# A bash Script for Windows to automatically resolve and set up ollama serve on Windows.
+# A batch Script for Windows to automatically resolve and set up ollama serve on Windows.
 Must be run as administrator!